GrafTech International Ltd. (NYSE:EAF) Shares Bought by Congress Asset Management Co. MA

 Congress Asset Management Co.
-MA lifted its holdings in shares of GrafTech International Ltd. (NYSE:EAF) by 13.7% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 767,490 shares of the company’s stock after buying an additional 92,259 shares during the quarter.
+MA grew its position in GrafTech International Ltd. (NYSE:EAF) by 13.7% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 767,490 shares of the company’s stock after purchasing an additional 92,259 shares during the quarter.
 Congress Asset Management Co.
-MA owned approximately 0.29% of GrafTech International worth $8,918,000 as of its most recent SEC filing.
+MA owned approximately 0.29% of GrafTech International worth $8,918,000 at the end of the most recent reporting period.

-Several other large investors have also made changes to their positions in EAF.
-American International Group Inc. lifted its stake in GrafTech International by 130.8% in the 1st quarter.
-American International Group Inc. now owns 2,031 shares of the company’s stock valued at $25,000 after buying an additional 1,151 shares in the last quarter.
-Toronto Dominion Bank boosted its stake in shares of GrafTech International by 54.4% in the first quarter.
-Toronto Dominion Bank now owns 8,519 shares of the company’s stock worth $104,000 after acquiring an additional 3,000 shares during the last quarter.
-Panagora Asset Management Inc. purchased a new stake in shares of GrafTech International during the first quarter worth approximately $117,000.
-Islay Capital Management LLC acquired a new position in GrafTech International in the 1st quarter valued at $134,000.
-Finally, MYDA Advisors LLC purchased a new position in GrafTech International in the 1st quarter valued at $135,000.
-Hedge funds and other institutional investors own 89.35% of the company’s stock.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+Balasa Dinverno & Foltz LLC raised its stake in GrafTech International by 7.6% in the first quarter.
+Balasa Dinverno & Foltz LLC now owns 12,823 shares of the company’s stock valued at $157,000 after buying an additional 902 shares in the last quarter.
+South Dakota Investment Council lifted its stake in GrafTech International by 0.3% during the first quarter.
+South Dakota Investment Council now owns 411,674 shares of the company’s stock worth $5,035,000 after purchasing an additional 1,054 shares during the last quarter.
+American International Group Inc. boosted its holdings in GrafTech International by 130.8% in the first quarter.
+American International Group Inc. now owns 2,031 shares of the company’s stock valued at $25,000 after purchasing an additional 1,151 shares in the last quarter.
+Oliver Luxxe Assets LLC increased its stake in GrafTech International by 5.4% in the first quarter.
+Oliver Luxxe Assets LLC now owns 27,923 shares of the company’s stock valued at $341,000 after purchasing an additional 1,430 shares during the last quarter.
+Finally, Centiva Capital LP raised its holdings in GrafTech International by 7.7% during the first quarter.
+Centiva Capital LP now owns 21,692 shares of the company’s stock worth $265,000 after purchasing an additional 1,553 shares in the last quarter.
+89.35% of the stock is owned by institutional investors and hedge funds.

-A number of brokerages have recently commented on EAF.
-JPMorgan Chase & Co. reiterated an “overweight” rating and issued a $18.00 target price on shares of GrafTech International in a research report on Wednesday, June 16th.
-Royal Bank of Canada cut their price objective on shares of GrafTech International from $16.00 to $14.00 and set an “outperform” rating for the company in a report on Tuesday, August 10th.
+Several brokerages recently commented on EAF.
+Royal Bank of Canada cut their price target on shares of GrafTech International from $16.00 to $14.00 and set an “outperform” rating on the stock in a research note on Tuesday, August 10th.
 They noted that the move was a valuation call.
+JPMorgan Chase & Co. reissued an “overweight” rating and issued a $18.00 target price on shares of GrafTech International in a report on Wednesday, June 16th.

-GrafTech International (NYSE:EAF) last announced its quarterly earnings data on Friday, August 6th.
-The company reported $0.43 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.39 by $0.04.
+GrafTech International (NYSE:EAF) last announced its earnings results on Friday, August 6th.
+The company reported $0.43 EPS for the quarter, beating analysts’ consensus estimates of $0.39 by $0.04.
 GrafTech International had a net margin of 27.48% and a negative return on equity of 142.79%.
-On average, equities analysts predict that GrafTech International Ltd. will post 1.4 EPS for the current fiscal year.
+On average, sell-side analysts predict that GrafTech International Ltd. will post 1.4 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
-Stockholders of record on Tuesday, August 31st will be issued a dividend of $0.01 per share.
-The ex-dividend date of this dividend is Monday, August 30th.
-This represents a $0.04 dividend on an annualized basis and a dividend yield of 0.36%.
-GrafTech International’s dividend payout ratio is currently 2.47%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 30th.
+Shareholders of record on Tuesday, August 31st will be paid a dividend of $0.01 per share.
+This represents a $0.04 annualized dividend and a yield of 0.36%.
+The ex-dividend date is Monday, August 30th.
+GrafTech International’s dividend payout ratio is presently 2.47%.

 GrafTech International Ltd. manufactures graphite electrode products essential to the production of electric arc furnace steel and other ferrous and non-ferrous metals.
 The firm also produces needle coke products which is a raw material to producing graphite electrodes.
 Its customers include steel producers and other ferrous and non-ferrous metal producers in Europe, the Middle East and Africa, the Americas and Asia-Pacific, which sell its products into the automotive, construction, appliance, machinery, equipment and transportation industries.